How to Overcome the 4 Obstacles Preventing You to Live the Life You Were Meant to Live

 The good news is that you can help ripeness come along more quickly.

 - Collaborate.
 Start connecting with folks who have already manifested this desire.
 Network with people already in this position allows you to tap into your own passions in life.
-Connecting with colleagues and collaborators who are actually already living this opportunity help your ripeness along.
+Connecting with colleagues and collaborators who are actually already living this opportunity helps your ripeness along.
 (As long as it is delicious to connect with them.)

 - Drop it and go have fun.
 When you become really playful in your life, it helps you to loosen up that frustration and opens more flow that can usher ripeness.